Central Libraries Collection Development Policy

 D. University Libraries

-The Baylor library system was reorganized in 2002 as the Twenty-First Century Library, which includes the University Libraries and the Electronic Library.
+The Baylor library system was reorganized in 2002 as the Twenty-First Century Library, which includes the University Libraries and Library and Academic Technology Services.
 The central libraries, special libraries and resource centers of Baylor house more than 1.6 million bound volumes, 2.8 million microforms and government document pieces and thousands of electronic resources, audiovisual items, maps, charts and photographs.

 Moody Memorial Library and the Jesse H. Jones Library comprise the central libraries.
 Special libraries include Armstrong Browning Library, the Texas Collection, and the Baylor Collections of Political Materials.
 Independent libraries include the Sheridan & John Eddie Williams Legal Research and Technology Center and the School of Nursing Learning Resource Center.
 Resource collections include the J. M. Dawson Institute of Church-State Studies and the School of Education Learning Resource Center.